|

 In any case, the Delaware LLC name that you choose must be distinguishable from the name of any other registered Delaware LLC or other

-business entity and the name must also be different from any reserved names on record with the state of Delaware.
+The LLC name must also be different from any reserved names on record with the state of Delaware.

 Your Delaware LLC name must not imply that it was formed for a purpose other than that stated in your

-Articles of Organization and your Delaware LLC name must not be a name that is likely to mislead the public.
+and your Delaware LLC name must not be a name that is likely to mislead the public.

-It's important to choose a good name for your Delaware LLC because if you want to change it after you form your Delaware LLC you
+It's important to choose a good name for your Delaware LLC because if you want to change it after you

 will have to file amended Articles of Organization with the Delaware Secretary of State (and pay a fee).